GeorginJobin/Home-Server-Project/README.md

 ***Step 3 - Booting from USB**
-I plugged my laptop into power before flashing, And I have finally removed the battery so it is currently onyl being powered directly with the power cable.
+I plugged my laptop into power before flashing, And I have finally removed the battery so it is currently only being powered directly with the power cable.

 <img width="4096" height="3072" alt="IMG_20260519_171329" src="https://github.com/user-attachments/assets/1473ac23-54dc-4bfe-8866-ff363c87509b" />